ONSdigital/dp-csv-splitter/README.md

 dp-csv-splitter
 ================

-Application retrieves a specified CSV file from AWS s3 bucket, splits it into rows sending each as a individual message to the configured Kafka Topic to be consumed by the [database-loader] (https://github.com/ONSdigital/dp-dd-database-loader).
+Application retrieves a specified CSV file from AWS S3 bucket, splits it into rows sending each as a individual message to the configured Kafka Topic to be consumed by the [database-loader] (https://github.com/ONSdigital/dp-dd-database-loader).

-The ```splitter``` consumes messages from a kafka topic specifying an AWS S3 URL to the file to process.

 ### Getting started